Oblong/squat/README.md

 ### `squat.real(q)`

-Provides the real part of a quaternion.
+Provides the real part of a quaternion, as a number.

 ### `squat.vect(q)`